torcolvin/couchbase-lite-wiki/Replication-Lifecycle.md

-This is a high-level description of the states the replicator goes through.
+This is a high-level description of the states the Couchbase Lite replicator goes through.

 ## The States